project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

   </tr>
   <tr>
   <td>1.
 Click <b>Edit</b> to edit the textbook name <br>2.
 Click <b>Delete</b> to delete the textbook unit.
 This option is highlighted only after adding textbook unit/resource <br>3.
 Click <b>New Sibling</b> to add textbook unit.
 This option is highligted only after a child note is added.
 A sibling unit is created asa sub-node within a child unit <br>4.
 Click <b>New Child</b> to add a textbook unit <br>5.
 Click <b>Add Resource</b> to add a resource to the textbook unit

+ *Note: You can alternatively use the keyboard shortcuts displayed*
     </td>
     <td><img src="pages/features-documentation/images/book/book_addchild2.png"></td>
   </tr>